Nicoding1996/momentum-notes/HACKATHON_SUBMISSION.md

 2. **AI Paywalls**: Advanced AI features locked behind subscriptions
 3. **Cluttered Interfaces**: Linear organization doesn't match how we think

-Momentum Notes solves these by:
+Synapse Notes solves these by:
 - **100% Offline**: All AI processing happens on-device using Gemini Nano
 - **Zero Cost**: No API fees, no subscriptions, completely free
 - **Visual Canvas**: Organize notes spatially like sticky notes on a wall